-The "cleanest" option for transferring the property is to sell it to your child outright and use the proceeds from the sale to pay off your existing mortgage.
-Under this scenario your child would become sole owner of the home and sole borrower on the mortgage.
+The final option for transferring the property is to sell it to your child outright and use the proceeds from the sale to pay off your existing mortgage.
+In this scenario your child becomes sole owner of the home and sole borrower on the mortgage.

 In this case your child needs to qualify for the mortgage to buy the property solely based on their financial profile and credit score, which may be challenging depending on their monthly income and debt expenses.
 This approach is also not really gifting the property to your child -- they are buying it.